Dyn-Cake/chinese-obfiscator/README.md

-# chinese-obfiscator
+# chinese-obfuscator
-To make Chinese translator's have a bad time
+To make Chinese translators have a bad time
 (Mostly computer translators)